-But this can happen only if the Christian metanarrative does not become a tool of the forces of domination.43 It may not be domesticated by and absorbed into the bigger global capitalist metanarrative.
-"If it [the church] is to remain faithful to its Lord, it dare not let itself be co-opted by other interests and become the ideology of any of the other forces at work in this world."44 This is possible only if the Bible is seen in its canonical unity as telling a grand story that is an alternative to the story of global capitalism.
+But this can only happen if the Christian metnarrative does not become a tool of the forces of domination.
+It may not be domesticated by and absorbed into the bigger global capitalist metanarrative.
+If it [the church] is to remain faithful to its Lord, it dare not let itself be co-opted by other interests and become the ideology of any of the other forces at work in this world.
+This is only possible if the Bible is seen in its canonical unity as telling a grand story that is an alternative to the story of global capitalism.